Choosing a Star Tracker for Astrophotography

 The William Optics RedCat 51 is a great match for the SkyGuider Pro.

-Beginners often get tracking and guiding mixed up or assume that they both mean the same thing.
+Beginners often mix tracking and guiding or assume they both mean the same thing.
 Tracking is the act of matching the rotation of the Earth using an RA (right ascension) motor, with the axis of the mount aligned with the celestial pole.
 Guiding is a specialized astrophotography technique that uses a secondary camera to lock on to a guide star and sends small commands to the mount to improve tracking accuracy.

 The iOptron SkyGuider Pro includes an ST-4 autoguide port that allows you to autoguide using the appropriate cabling and software on your computer.
 Although autoguiding is a powerful feature that allows for even longer exposures (and the benefits of dithering), it requires additional hardware to run.